CongducPham/LowCostLoRaGw/README.md

 Get our SD card image
 ---------------------

-Download our [zipped SD card image](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-buster-WAZIUP-demo.iso.zip).
+Download our [zipped SD card image from UPPA server](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-buster-WAZIUP-demo.iso.zip) | [zipped SD card image from GoogleDrive](https://drive.google.com/uc?export=download&id=1Euuo4tPJrz6EHGFQ7IsCrWJbmJmHgLJR).
 The current image has everything you need including:

 - support for all RPI models including the last RPI4 as well.
 We however recommend the 3B version unless you need to run other applications on the RPI otherwise both 3B+/4 are much more power consuming and heat a lot more.
 - pre-installed open-source ChirpStack LoRaWAN Network Server